cpatrascu-bd/SecretSanta/README.md

 Also, using pyinstaller, you can generate portable executables for both Windows and Linux:
 - `pip3 install pyinstaller`
-- `pyinstaller --onefile auth.py && pyinstaller --onefile server.py`
+- `pyinstaller --onefile --noconsole auth.py && pyinstaller --onefile server.py`
 - `cd dist`

 Enjoy!